jem-green/Display/README.md

-# Console
+# Display
-A fixed display console
+A fixed character display, supporting monchrome and colour Adding support for CGA, VGA, etc